Friday the 13th (2009 film): Critical response

-Cancelled sequel
+Future

 In October 2009, Warner Bros.
 Pictures set a release date for a sequel to Friday the 13th as August 13, 2010.
 On December 10, however, the sequel was pulled from its release date and was delayed indefinitely.
 In April 2010, producer Brad Fuller announced that a sequel to the film was not happening.
 In February 2011, Fuller announced that Damian Shannon and Mark Swift had finished a script for the sequel.
 In June 2013, Warner Bros. relinquished their film rights to the Friday the 13th franchise to Paramount.
 During the same month, however, Derek Mears (who portrayed Jason Voorhees in the 2009 film) revealed that Paramount was working with Platinum Dunes to produce a sequel to the remake.
 However, the sequel was later developed into a separate installment of the franchise.
 The rights to the franchise reverted to New Line/Warners in 2018.

+In January 2023, writer Jeff Locker said that he, alongside Jeremy Weiss and Sean S. Cunningham, pitched a new Friday the 13th reboot, while also having a plan for an alternate direct sequel to the original film.

+In May 2024, Cunningham explained that a new Friday the 13th film would not be released for at least three years due to movie studios being hesitant to fund a horror movie that may not be a financial success.

+In July 2025, Robbie Barsamian revealed a new sequel film and video game are in the works.

+In February 2026, when asked about the sequel's plot, writers Mark Swift and Damian Shannon have said that the title would've been Camp Blood: The Death of Jason Voorhees and would take place in a winter season.
+They also confirmed that Whitney was killed by Jason and her body would've been seen in the frozen Crystal Lake during the opening sequence.

+In March 2026, Sean S. Cunningham stated in an interview with TMZ that a treatment for an "old school" Friday the 13th film had been completed.
+He also indicated that he and franchise co-creator Victor Miller had resolved their dispute, and suggested that a potential merger between Warner Bros. and Paramount Pictures could provide significant momentum by addressing the longstanding rights issues that had hindered the project.